 - Under the City Charter, the Board of Estimates awards these contracts to the lowest responsive and responsible bidder.

-11. A Request for Proposals is a solicitation in which the method of award is based on price and technical or other scoring.
+11. A Request for Proposals is a solicitation in which the method of the award is based on price and technical or another scoring.

 - The City generally knows what it wants, but wants proposers to develop the method and cost for the product or services.